Pradeep1205k/Portfolio/README.md

 Portfolio

 Welcome to my Portfolio!
-I am Pradeep, a 3rd-year Computer Science Engineering student.
-This portfolio showcases my journey in learning the basics of various programming languages and web technologies.
+I am Pradeep, This portfolio showcases my journey in learning the basics of various programming languages and web technologies.
 I am happy to be a part of GitHub and eager to learn more.

 Description